About Natural Healthcare College

 An integrated approach

-The World Health Organisation’s (WHO) Report on Diet, Physical Activity and Health highlights the potential for improving public health through measures that reduce the prevalence of risk factors.
+The World Health Organisation’s (WHO) Report on Diet, Physical Activity and Health highlights the potential for improving public health by reducing the prevalence of risk factors.
 The WHO report is updated on a regular basis, compiling data from its member states.

 World Health Statistics 2017 compiles data on 21 health-related ‘Sustainable Development Goals (SDG)’ targets, with 35 indicators, as well as data on life expectancy.
 It lists: ‘opportunities to improve health and multiple other SDG targets’.